-In Australia burials at sea are regulated under the Environment Protection (Sea Dumping) Act 1981, which is administered by the Department of Sustainability, Environment, Water, Population and Communities.
+In Australia burials at sea are regulated under the Environment Protection (Sea Dumping) Act 1981, which is administered by the Department of the Environment.
 Therefore, people seeking to arrange a burial at sea will require a sea dumping permit.
 A permit is required only for sea burial of bodies.
 No permit is required to scatter ashes.

 There is no automatic right to a burial at sea.
 Permits are generally only granted to those with a demonstrated connection to the sea, such as long serving navy personnel or fishermen.
 It is suggested that those wishing to be buried at sea make their wishes, and the reasons for these wishes, known in a will or to a family member.
 This will allow the appropriate person to request a burial at sea and to provide sufficient justification for such a burial.